 Spring based projects revolve around Spring configuration XMLs.
 As project goes through development phase, with more and more code getting generated, it leads to frequent updating of Spring config XMLs, and it becomes nightmare to manage these files.
-Following guidelines or best practices would help to manage these files well and avoid merging issues, high maintenance cost etc.
+Following spring configuration file guidelines or spring configuration file best practices would help to manage these files well and avoid merging issues, high maintenance cost etc.

 - Separation of Properties: One can use placeholder in config files and extract properties (hardcoded values other than dependency injection configuration) out to a property file(s).
 It is to separate Spring configuration from data/values.